Bankruptcy Exemptions in Texas

 If you have significant equity in your home or a large amount of personal property, state exemptions may be the right choice for you.
 Texas law offers generous exemptions for your home, motor vehicles and personal property; however, one advantage of choosing federal exemptions is that you can benefit from a “wildcard exemption.”

-A wildcard exemption can be applied to any property that you own.
+You can apply a wildcard exemption to any property that you own.
 With this, you could exempt up to $1,225 plus any amount left over from the homestead exemption, up to $11,500.
-If you do not claim your full homestead exemption under federal law, you would have up to $12,725 that could be applied to any of your property.
+If you do not claim your full homestead exemption under federal law, you would have up to $12,725 that you could apply to any of your property.

 Find out which type of bankruptcy exemptions would most benefit you by speaking to our bankruptcy lawyers in Dallas.
 Call our office today to get started!